Skip to content

 GBIFTaxa

 To validate taxonomic information against GBIF, you will need to download a copy of the GBIF backbone taxonomy and build a SQLite3 database from it.
 The package provides a template Python script to do this.
-If you are happy with running Python scripts, then it is not particularly hard and is described in detail here.
+If you are happy with running Python scripts, then it is not particularly difficult if you follow the instructions provided.
 The resulting database file is around 1.6GB, so you'll need file space!

 Using safedata_validate